Clamps Packages

 Receiving and handling MIDI Input

-After the Ports have been opened, MIDI input handling is started using the function start-midi-receive, which gets called automatically on startup using the clamps function.
+After the Ports have been opened, MIDI input handling is started using the function start-midi-receive, which gets called automatically on startup using the clamps or open-midi-port function.
 MIDI input handling can be suspended using the stop-midi-receive function.
 Note that this will not close the MIDI ports, so connections to external devices or programs will be persistent.
 A later call to start-midi-receive will continue to process MIDI input.

 - At last, the #'handle-midi-in method of all midi controller instances registered with the function add-midi-controller will get called.